 After that, new ATC checks can be added to this category.
 Let’s create a new ATC check which checks the names of classes against a naming convention.
 You can do it, again, e.g., using the New -> ABAP Repository Object context menu, but it can be done faster, now.
 After creation of the ATC check category, you will get the new ABAP Test Cockpit node in your Project Explorer which bundles all ABAP Test Cockpit related objects: Check Categories, Checks and Check Variants.
 You can use the context menu New -> ATC Check on the ABAP Test Cockpit node to create your ATC check:

 Just enter the Name and Description of the check and the Category and Implementing Class and choose Next:

 This is how the new ATC check editor looks like:

 You can change some data here, e.g., enter the Description.
 After that, save and activate the new ATC check.

 Now it’s time to create a new ATC check variant containing this new ATC check (using the ABAP Test Cockpit node context menu New->ATC Check Variant):

-This is how the new ATC check variant editor in ADT in Eclipse looks like:
+This is how the new ATC check variant editor in ABAP development tools for Eclipse looks like:

 The new ATC check appears under the new ATC check category (which contains other custom ATC checks, which were added there meanwhile).
 Here, you can include the new ATC check into your new ATC check variant and define the parameters of the check.
 In this example, the ATC check variant ZMY_NAMING_CONVENTION will consist only of the new ATC check which will check the names of classes for beginning with ZCL_CI.
 If it is not the case, the check will report an ATC error.
 After saving and activating the new ATC check variant it’s time to check your custom code package with it: